Judy Chu: Local politics

-Chu's first elected position was as a board member for the Garvey School District in Rosemead, California in 1985.
+Chu's first elected position was as a member of the Garvey School Board in Rosemead, California in 1985.

-In 1988, Chu was elected to the city council of Monterey Park, California.
-In 1989, she became mayor of Monterey Park and served until 1994.
+In 1988, Chu was elected to the Monterey Park City Council.
+In 1989, she became Mayor of Monterey Park and served until 1994.
 Chu was mayor for three terms.

 Chu ran for the California State Assembly in 1994, but lost the Democratic primary to Diane Martinez; in 1998, she lost the primary to Gloria Romero.

 Chu was elected to the State Assembly on May 15, 2001, following a special election after Romero was elected to the State Senate.
 She was elected to a full term in 2002 and reelected in 2004.
 The district includes Alhambra, El Monte, Duarte, Monterey Park, Rosemead, San Gabriel, San Marino, and South El Monte, within Los Angeles County.

 Barred by term limits from running for a third term in 2006, Chu was elected to the State Board of Equalization from the 4th district, representing most of Los Angeles County.